amazon-braket/Braket.jl/CONTRIBUTING.md

 ### Run the Unit Tests

-You can run the package tests using Julia's built-in unit testing sytem.
+You can run the package tests using Julia's built-in unit testing system.
 To run the Braket unit tests:

 `julia -e 'using Pkg; Pkg.test("Braket")'`